Laura Cannell: Solo career

 Following the end of Horses Brawl, Cannell began working on solo improvisations, initially based on fragments of medieval music, such as the work of Hildegard of Bingen, looped and varied, and performed in churches in rural Norfolk.
-Cannell subsequently combined her own material with these early sources, resulting in "music that has one foot in the loops of Steve Reich and John Adams, the other in the melodies of moorland England and medieval Europe".
+Cannell subsequently combined her material with these early sources, resulting in "music that has one foot in the loops of Steve Reich and John Adams, the other in the melodies of moorland England and medieval Europe".

 Cannell's engagement with the historical and emotional associations of spaces and geographical locations has led to The Quietus stating that "it is becoming hard to imagine flatlands and flinty churches without also thinking of Cannell’s music playing as a soundtrack".

 She has also performed at venues and festivals including ATP, Café Oto, the Royal Festival Hall and the Barbican Centre.

 Cannell also performs in the trio Oscilanz, together with Ralph Cumbers and Charles Hayward of the experimental rock band, This Heat and with fellow improvising violinist Angharad Davies as Mythos of Violins.
 Other collaborative work has included projects with the BBC Philharmonic, and a series of new music and spoken word performances, Modern Ritual, which Cannell curated on a UK tour in 2018.